renebarto/baremetal/doc/tutorials/03-setting-up-project-structure.md

 ### Debugging {#TUTORIAL_03_SETTING_UP_PROJECT_STRUCTURE_VISUAL_STUDIO_CMAKE_INTEGRATION_DEBUGGING}

-As already stated in [Debugging](01-setting-up-for-development.md##Debugging) it is possible to debug on a real board using a FTDI JTAG adapter.
+As already stated in [Debugging in tutoral 01](01-setting-up-for-development.md##Debugging) it is possible to debug on a real board using a FTDI JTAG adapter.
 However this is not trivial and will be skipped for now.
 So we'll debug the application from Visual Studio using QEMU.